 Inactive ingredients: glycine, mannitol, sodium phosphate dibasic anhydrous, and sodium phosphate monobasic monohydrate

-Supplies you need to give SOMAVERT.
+Supplies you need to give each injection of SOMAVERT.
 See Figure A.

 - 1 package of SOMAVERT that contains: